-Outrage As Some Baltimore Students Attend School In Frigid Classrooms
+Baltimore Schools Closed After Outrage Over Frigid Classrooms

-Parents and educators in Baltimore, where it is below freezing this week, say their students are enduring frigid classrooms and plumbing issues — conditions the local teachers union calls "inhumane."
-Four of Baltimore's public schools were closed Wednesday because of facilities problems but the rest remained open.
-Temperatures in some of those schools hovered around 40 degrees inside.
+Baltimore's public schools closed Thursday after parents and educators there complained students were enduring frigid classrooms with plumbing issues — conditions the local teachers union called "inhumane."
+Four of Baltimore's public schools were closed Wednesday because of facilities problems but the rest had remained open through below freezing temperatures.
+Some schools hovered around 40 degrees inside.

 Nikki Massie's 16-year-old daughter goes to Baltimore City College High School — a public magnet school.
 It's one of that state's highest-performing high schools.